tding1/CDFI/README.md

 We use the built-in functions in `skimage.metrics` to compute the PSNR and SSIM, for which the higher the better.
 We also use [LPIPS](https://arxiv.org/abs/1801.03924), a newly proposed metric that measures perceptual similarity, for which the smaller the better.
 For user convenience, we include the implementation of LPIPS in our repo under `lpips_pytorch/`, which is a slightly modified version of [here](https://github.com/S-aiueo32/lpips-pytorch) (with an updated squeeze net backbone).

-**Note:** We are using squeeze net in calculating LPIPS, while other work (Softsplat, EDSC, etc) might use different methods in their implementations, e.g., alex net.
-Hence there may be discrepancies among the results, see also the discussion [here](https://github.com/tding1/CDFI/issues/6).
+**Note:** We are using squeeze net in calculating LPIPS, while other work (Softsplat, EDSC, etc) might use different methods in their original implementations, e.g., alex net.
+Although we manually test AdaCoF, EDSC, CAIN under the same setting and demonstrate the results in the paper, there may be discrepancies from their original results, see also the discussion [here](https://github.com/tding1/CDFI/issues/6).

 ### Test our pre-trained CDFI model